vertica/VerticaPy/docs/source/examples_understand_africa_education.rst

     :suppress:

     res = africa.count_percent()
-    html_file = open("/project/data/VerticaPy/docs/figures/examples_africa_count_percent.html", "w")
+    html_file = open("SPHINX_DIRECTORY/figures/examples_africa_count_percent.html", "w")
     html_file.write(res._repr_html_())
     html_file.close()

 .. raw:: html
-    :file: /project/data/VerticaPy/docs/figures/examples_africa_count_percent.html
+    :file: SPHINX_DIRECTORY/figures/examples_africa_count_percent.html

-Many values are missing for 'zraloct' which is the teachers' test score.
+Many values are missing for ``zraloct`` which is the teachers' test score.
 We need to find a way to impute them as they represent more than 10% of the dataset.
 For the others that represent less than 5% of the dataset, our goal is to identify what improves student performance, so we can filter them.

-We'll use two variables to impute the teachers' scores: TEACHER'S SEX (XSEX) and Teacher's Training (XQPROFES).
+We'll use two variables to impute the teachers' scores: TEACHER'S SEX (``XSEX``) and Teacher's Training (``XQPROFES``).

 .. code-block:: python